 Less-than-Significant Impact.
 The federal Clean Air Act (CAA) of 1969 and its subsequent amendments form the basis for the nation's air pollution control effort.
 The U.S. Environmental Protection Agency (EPA) is responsible for implementing most aspects of the CAA.
 A key element of the CAA is the National Ambient Air Quality Standards (NAAQS) for criteria pollutants.
 The CAA delegates enforcement of the NAAQS to the states.
-In California, the California Air Resources Board (CARB) is responsible for enforcing air pollution regulations.
+In California, CARB is responsible for enforcing air pollution regulations.
 CARB, in turn, delegates to local air agencies the responsibility of regulating stationary emission sources.
-The South Coast Air Quality Management District (SCAQMD) monitors air quality within the Project site and the South Coast Air Basin (Basin), which includes Orange County and the non-desert portions of Los Angeles, Riverside, and San Bernardino Counties.
+SCAQMD monitors air quality within the Project site and the South Coast Air Basin (Basin), which includes Orange County and the non-desert portions of Los Angeles, Riverside, and San Bernardino Counties.

 EPA, CARB, and SCAQMD use ambient air quality monitoring data to determine whether geographic areas achieve the NAAQS and California Ambient Air Quality Standards (CAAQS).
 Areas with pollutant concentrations within the NAAQS and CAAQS are designated as attainment areas, whereas areas that do not meet the NAAQS and/or CAAQS are designated as nonattainment or maintenance areas.
 For regions that do not attain the NAAQS, the CAA requires preparation of a State Implementation Plan.
 The Project area is currently federally designated a nonattainment area for the ozone, fine particulate matter (PM2.5), and lead2 NAAQS and a maintenance area for the carbon monoxide (CO) and nitrogen dioxide (NO2) NAAQS (EPA 2021).
-At the state level, the Project area is currently designated a nonattainment area for coone, PM2.5, and coarse particulate matter (PM10), and attainment for CO, lead, and NO2 (CARB 2020).
+At the state level, the Project area is currently designated a nonattainment area for co, lead, and NO2 (California Air Resources Board 2020).